 Resident Student Denial for Virtual Public Charter School Attendance**

 The district is not required to approve a transfer of a resident student, when more than three percent of the students residing in the district are attending a virtual public charter school not sponsored by the district.
-The district will semiannually, by [OctoberNovember 1 and April 1], calculate the percentage of students residing in the district, who are attending a virtual public charter school not sponsored by the district.
-When the calculatedestablished percentage is more than three percent, the district will not approve a student’sadditional students enrollment to such a virtual public charter school.
+The district will semiannually, by [October 1 and April 1], calculate the percentage of students residing in the district, who are attending a virtual public charter school not sponsored by the district.
+When the calculated percentage is more than three percent, the district will not approve a student’s enrollment to such a virtual public charter school.

-A parent must give notice to the district in which the parent resides of theirof intent to enroll their student in a virtual public charter school.
+A parent must give notice to the district in which the parent resides of their intent to enroll their student in a virtual public charter school.
 If the calculated percentage is three percent or less, or the district sponsors the desired virtual public charter school, the district will issue a notice of approval or choose not to respond.

-If the calculated percentage is more than three percent and the desired virtual public charter school is not not sponsored by the district, the district will issue a denial notice before enrolling their student in such a school and notice of actual enrollment.
+If the calculated percentage is more than three percent and the desired virtual public charter school is not sponsored by the district, the district will issue a denial notice within 10 calendar days of receiving notice from a parent and must include:

-If the district is not approving the enrollment, the district must respond with a decision to not give approval within 10 calendar days of receivingreceipt of the notice of intent from athe parent and.
-Such decision must include:

 The notice the student is denied for enrollment to the virtual public charter school;

-The percentage of students in the district that attend virtual public charter schools that are not sponsored by the district, based on the most recent calculation at the time the intent to enroll was received by the districtrecent calculations;
+The percentage of students in the district that attend virtual public charter schools that are not sponsored by the district, based on the most recent calculation at the time the intent to enroll was received by the district;

-The right to appeal the decision to the State Board of Education;

 A list of two or more other online options available to the student; and

 A copy of OAR 581-026-0305 and OAR 581-026-0310.

-When calculating the percentage, Tthe district is only required to use data that is reasonably available to the district, including but not limited to the following for such calculation:
+When calculating the percentage, the district is only required to use data that is reasonably available to the district, including but not limited to the following for such calculation:

 The number of students residing in the district enrolled in the schools within the district;